 ASSERTIONS OF INCARNATIONS & REINCARNATIONS

-To understand the meaning of the presumed link mentioned by her between those historical Christian personalities of St. Sergius of Radonezh and Moses, in the minds of her disciples, one should turn for explanation to the Diaries of Helena Roerich, which contain typical messages from séances in the form of question and answer:
+To understand the meaning in the minds of her disciples of the presumed link mentioned by her between those historical Judeo-Christian personalities of St. Sergius of Radonezh and Moses, one should turn for explanation to the Diaries of Helena Roerich, which contain typical messages from séances in the form of question and answer:

 “- Were any of the Teachers Russian? – Sergius of Radonezh – Morya.